global-121/121-platform/services/121-service/README.md

 See the Twilio API documentation: <https://www.twilio.com/docs>.

-- Get up to date `secrets.ts` file from someone who has it
+- Make sure the .env file is up to date containing the pertinent access keys
 - Download `ngrok`: <https://ngrok.com/download>
 - Unzip `ngrok` `unzip /path/to/ngrok.zip`
 - Start `ngrok` to open your local port: `./ngrok http 3000` in the folder where you unzipped `ngrok`